The Car Connection Dodge Ram Overview

 The Dodge Ram model name ended for the 2011 model year, but is now Chrysler Group's new Ram brand.
-You can get information on that model by reading our specific Ram 1500 Review
+You can get information on the newer Ram 1500 and also read our specific 2014 Ram 1500 Review.
+Also check our feature: 30 Days With The 2013 Ram 1500, plus comparisons of the Dodge Ram vs. Ford F-150 and Dodge Ram vs. GMC Sierra.

 The Ram (previously known as Dodge Ram) is a full-size pickup truck manufactured by Chrysler.
 While the automaker had offered pickup trucks before the 1980s, the Ram name first appeared in that decade--and would also appear on the Ramcharger full-size SUV.